Mexican Football Federation: Men's youth teams

-The under-20 team has participated in the FIFA U-20 World Cup 17 times and were world runners-up in 1977 and third place in 2011.
+The under-20 team has qualified for the FIFA U-20 World Cup eighteen times, finishing as runners-up in 1977, and also finishing in third place in 2011.
+The team has won the CONCACAF Under-20 Championship fourteen times.

-The under-17 team has participated in the FIFA U-17 World Cup 15 times and were two-time world champions (2005 and 2011) and two-time world runners-up (2013 and 2019).
+The under-17 team has qualified for the FIFA U-17 World Cup seventeen times, finishing as world champions twice (2005 and 2011), and also finishing as runners-up twice (2013 and 2019).
+The team won the CONCACAF Under-17 Championship nine times.

+The under-15 team only participates in the CONCACAF Under-15 Championship, having won it twice (2017 and 2025).

 Women's youth teams

-The women's under-20 team has participated in the FIFA U-20 Women's World Cup 10 times, the best participations are reaching the quarterfinals (2010, 2012 and 2022).
+The women's under-20 team has qualified for the FIFA U-20 Women's World Cup ten times, the team's best performance was reaching the quarter-finals three times (2010, 2012 and 2022).
+The team has won the CONCACAF Women's U-20 Championship twice.

-The women's under-17 team has participated in the FIFA U-17 Women's World Cup 7 times and were world runners-up in 2018.
+The women's under-17 team has qualified for the FIFA U-17 Women's World Cup seven times, finishing as runners-up in 2018.
+The team won the CONCACAF Women's U-17 Championship once.

+The women's under-15 team only participates in the CONCACAF Girls' Under-15 Championship, finishing as runners-up twice.

-Professional divisions
+Professional leagues

-The Mexican football is composed of four men's professional divisions: